ygorcosta/wedeploy.com/ui/src/pages/tutorials/hosting/running-locally.md

 WeDeploy provides a dev environment for you to run and test your apps before pushing them to production.
 Let's set that up!

-In your terminal, run `we run`.
-Now in a new tab, run `we link --project tutorial-hosting`
+In your terminal, go to your project directory and run `we dev`.

 You can go to `http://<hosting-service-id>.tutorial-hosting.wedeploy.me` in your browser and see the local deployment of the sample static site.
 Any changes you make to your project folder now will automatically be deployed to this local server.